emorgan00/MKS21X-Final/README.md

 Most of the methods here are simple math.
 The only complex components done today were the Vector.intersectsTriangle() method and the methods for the Camera buffers.

 _Day 2 (2019-01-04):_
 Added rendering to the Camera.
+Added support for lanterna Screens in Camera.